Ryan-Kung/Tuesday-TQQQ-Trading-Strategy/README.md

 ## Sell

-* The day closes higher than the previous day's high, sell at close
+* The day closes higher than the previous day's high
+* Sell at close